Liam O'Flaherty: Work

 O’Flaherty left Ireland again for London in early 1930 and from there travelled to the USSR on a Soviet ship on 23 April 1930.
 Diplomatic relations between Britain and the USSR were newly re-established after collapsing in May 1924.
 Russian was the first language into which O’Flaherty's work was translated, and during the 1920s, he was the most widely translated Irish author in the Soviet Union.
 He employs a self-declared unreliable narrator in his political satire I Went to Russia, published by Cape in 1931, which begins "I set out to join the great horde of … liars who have been flooding the book markets of the world … with books about the Bolsheviks".
 O'Flaherty would later express regret about the way that the book had been misinterpreted as representing a genuine disillusionment on his part, describing the USSR in 1934 as 'that workshop...where the civilization of the future is being hammered out.'

 Victor Gollancz published Skerrett in 1932.
 O’Flaherty spent the best part of a year in the United States, from late April 1934 to June 1935, mostly in Hollywood.
-It was the year his relative John Ford made the famous film adaptation of O’Flaherty's 1925 novel The Informer, premiered 1 May 1935.
+It was the year his relative John Ford made the famous film adaptation of O’Flaherty's 1925 novel The Informer, which premiered on 1 May 1935.
 The novel had previously been made into a film in 1929, also called The Informer, directed by Arthur Robison.
 Written quite cinematically in the 1920s, when cinema was still a relatively new art form, some of O’Flaherty's novels lent themselves easily to film adaptations.

 It was in California that O’Flaherty met his future partner Kitty Tailer.
 A sardonic account of his experience in Hollywood is given in his only novel set outside Ireland, the social satire Hollywood Cemetery (1935).
 He also worked with the French director Jeff Musso in the making of other films based on his novels Mr Gilhooly and The Puritan.
 His autobiography Shame the Devil appeared in 1934, and in 1937 The Short Stories of Liam O’Flaherty as well as the first serious artistic account of the Irish Famine, Famine, written uncompromisingly from the people's point of view and telling of their resistance.

 By 1940 he was living in the United States with Tailer, the couple returned to Ireland in 1952.

 Most of O'Flaherty's writing took place in the fourteen years starting with the publication of his first novel, 1923-1937 (between the ages of 27 and 41), when he wrote 14 of his 16 novels as well as many of his short stories, the play, and some non-fiction books, as well as poetry.